Vachellia karroo: Adaptations

 Vachellia karroo has a life span of 30–40 years and is an adaptable pioneer, able to establish itself without shade, shelter or protection from grass fires.
 Once over a year old, seedlings can resprout after fire.
 Several fungi are associated with this tree and the crown of mature trees may be parasitized by various mistletoes, leading to the tree's decline.
 This tree has a long taproot which enables it to use water and nutrients from deep underground, this and its ability to fix nitrogen, lead to grasses and other plants thriving in its shade.

 The tree has been noted to occur in the Torre del Mar area, near Malaga, Spain.
 Here it grows freely as a large shrub on waste ground.
 It has been used as hedging to keep out goats from vegetable plots.
 Flowers during July.

 Uses

 V. karroo is used for chemical products, forage, domestic uses, environmental management, fibre, food, drink, and wood.
 The tough wood is white to slightly yellowish in colour, rarely producing dark brown heartwood.
 It is widely cultivated in Asia, Australia, the Mediterranean region, India and the Indian Ocean area.
 The large thorns mean that the tree must be approached, and the branches handled, carefully.

 Food

 As is common in acacias, edible gum seeps from cracks in the tree's bark, and is an important part of the bushbaby's winter diet.
-The gum can be used to manufacture candy (see Gum arabic) and used to have economic importance as "Cape Gum".
+The gum can be used to manufacture sweets (see Gum arabic) and used to have economic importance as "Cape Gum".
 In dry areas, the tree's presence is a sign of water, both above and underground.